The Black Archives of Mid-America

 Displaying 73 - 84 of 131

-This photograph was taken looking east-northeast on 12th Street just west of Pennsylvania Avenue in Kansas City, Missouri.
-Pictured are Merritt Outdoor Advertising Company billboards (left) and Hotel Washington and Cordova Hotel.
+This photograph of the East Side Business District was taken looking east on 10th Street just west of Troost Avenue in Kansas City, Missouri.

-Photograph of the residence of Winston and Addie Holmes, once located at 2221 Michigan Avenue, Kansas City, Missouri.
-This vantage point faces east on Michigan Avenue between 22nd Street and 23nd Street.
-The sign affixed to the front of the house reads: "Pianos, Tuned & Repaired"
+Photograph of the residence of J. H. Bryant, once located at 2316 Highland Avenue, Kansas City, Missouri.
+This vantage point faces west on Highland Avenue between 23rd Street and 24th Street.

 Pages